 Monitor Kidney and Liver Values

-If your dog is using the medication on a long-term basis, blood work should be performed every 6 months.
+If your dog uses the medication long-term, blood work should be performed every six months.
 This allows the doctor to make sure that your dog’s organs are still tolerating the medication over time.

 Severe Side Effects Are Mostly Due to Accidental Overdose